skeysl/IG-minimal/README.md

 ![PXL_20230210_075105851](https://user-images.githubusercontent.com/7813849/218450897-09e2ccf4-6268-48a9-aff7-b4e2a9bcca49.jpg)

 Without a present barrier it's possible to have an application running.
 Rendering is not fluent.
-After observing Nsight Systems capture of vksync running there it's visible that vkQueuePresent on any GPU is blocking vkQueueSubmits on other's GPU:
+After observing Nsight Systems capture of vksync it's visible that vkQueuePresent on any GPU is blocking vkQueueSubmits on other's GPU:

 ![image](https://user-images.githubusercontent.com/7813849/218451970-8b3e80de-0e07-4c83-b043-e26d96e8c5f1.png)

 ### OpenGL renderer